declancm/cinnamon.nvim/README.md

             line = nil, ---@type number?
             -- Maximum distance for column movements.
 Set to `nil` to disable column = nil, ---@type number?
-            -- Maximum duration for a movement.
+            -- Maximum duration for a movement (in ms).
 Automatically adjusts the line delay time = 1000, ---@type number
         },
         -- The scrolling mode